 Weight that is higher than what is considered healthy, based on a person’s height, is called “overweight” or “obesity.”
 A person with obesity has too much body fat.
 A person with overweight weighs too much, but the extra weight may come from muscle, bone, body water, and/or fat.1

 Obesity is a chronic disease.
-Having obesity increases a person’s risk for health conditions, such as diabetes, cardiovascular disease, bone and joint problems, and circulatory issues, to name a few.
+Being affected by obesity increases a person’s risk for health conditions, such as diabetes, cardiovascular disease, bone and joint problems, and circulatory issues, to name a few.

 The U.S. Centers for Disease Control and Prevention gathers and reports statistics on obesity and overweight in adults and children at https://www.cdc.gov/obesity/data/index.html.